-- you live in England or Wales, and - you aren't married or in a civil partnership, and - you are in the process of splitting up with your partner who you have lived with.
+- you live in England or Wales, and - you aren't married or in a civil partnership, and - you are in the process of splitting up with your partner who you have lived with or still live with.

 It will be helpful whether you are still living together or if one of you has already moved out.